Project 2.1

 IOE, UCL’s Faculty of Education and Society

-Vincent Carpentier is a Reader in History of Education at IOE, UCL’s Faculty of Education and Society.
+Vincent Carpentier is a Professor of Higher Education and Society at IOE, UCL’s Faculty of Education and Society.
 He was responsible for CGHE Project 7, ‘A historical lens on higher education staffing: UK and France’.
 Key outcomes from this project included papers such as Three Stories of Institutional Differentiation: Resource, Mission and Social Inequalities in Higher Education (Policy Reviews in Higher Education 2021) and Academic Workforce in France and the UK in Historical Perspectives (Comparative Education 2023- with Emmanuelle Picard), recently reported in the Conversation (2023) .
 He was also a Co-Investigator on Project 8, ‘Local and global public good of higher education: 10 nation study’ examining the French context presented in the paper Public Good in French Universities: Principles and practices of the “Republican” Model of Higher education (Compare 2022- with Aline Courtois).

 Publications